Your preference has been updated for this session. To permanently change your account setting, go to My Account

 L-Arginine

 L-arginine is an amino acid, a building block of proteins.
-It is primarily found in red meats, seafood, poultry and dairy products and is considered a semi-essential or conditionally essential amino acid.
-L-arginine is a precursor to NO, or nitric oxide, a potent vasodilator of blood vessels.
-It can be beneficial in lowering blood, according to studies.
+It is primarily found in red meats, seafood, poultry, and dairy products, and is considered a semi-essential or conditionally essential amino acid.
+L-arginine is a precursor to NO, or nitric oxide.
+It can help support healthy blood pressure levels, according to studies.

 Suggested dose: 1,000 mg to 6,000 per day.